Defining Your Organizations Office 365 Andor SharePoint Vision And Mission Statement

 How long does a vision and mission workshop take?

-A well-facilitated process takes 2–4 weeks.
-That includes stakeholder interviews, current-state assessment, executive workshops, and documentation.
-EPC Group's structured workshop methodology compresses this timeline while capturing input from all business units.
+EPC Group's structured workshop methodology helps to shorten this timeline while gathering input from all business units.

 Who should be in the room for vision development?